st-raga/technical-assessment/README.md

 2. Import the project as an existing Maven project in Eclipse.

-3. Run `testng.xml`: Right-click on `testng.xml` and select "Run As -> TestNG Suite" to execute all tests.
+3. Run `testng.xml`: Right-click on `testng.xml` and select "Run As -> TestNG Suite" to execute all tests using Chrome.